fbeltrao-br/mksts35/README.md

 ## Notes
 * This guide is mostly based on [willngton](https://github.com/willngton) guide on how to [connect MKS TS35 screen in Raspberry Pi to run Klipperscreen](https://github.com/willngton/3DPrinterConfig/tree/main/mks_ts35), which is also based on other guides (see his git for details).
 * Due to some Linux kernel and Xorg changes, the touchscreen calibration would not work anymore, thus the necessity of this guide.
-* This was validated with [Raspberry Pi Os Lite 32-bit, release September 6th 2022, kernel 5.15, Debian 11 (bullseye)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2022-09-07/).
+* ~~This was validated with [Raspberry Pi Os Lite 32-bit, release September 6th 2022, kernel 5.15, Debian 11 (bullseye)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2022-09-07/).~~
+* Updated and tested with [release from September 22th 2022](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2022-09-26/).
+* If something goes wrong, break, or don't work, unload the screen device tree from step 5 and redo everything.

 ## 1. Prepare the system and wiring
 ### 1.1.
 System